Does Breastfeeding Really Burn Calories and if so How Many?

 1. Egypt

 For Falafel of course.
 I love it.
-It’s known as the ‘poor mans burger’.
+Known as the ‘poor mans burger’.
 It’s made of crushed fava beans, rolled into balls and fried.
 It’s most commonly served at breakfast to give people energy throughout the day.
 We would usually have Falafel with hummus or tzatziki (I know that’s Greek), hummus and salad.
 We’ve also made our own version of Shakshouka which eggs poached in a sauce of tomatoes, chili peppers, and onions, often spiced with cumin.

 2. Greece

 I tried my first Gyros at a fete type event where there was a pop up Greek stand.
-Traditionally make with marinated pork, beef or chicken but mine had fried halloumi in it (another one of my favourites).
+Traditionally made with marinated pork, beef or chicken but mine had fried halloumi in it (another one of my favourites).
 Essentially it was fried halloumi with tomato, onion and tzatziki wrapped up in a pitta bread which would usually be considered ‘street food’.
 Mine also came with chips that were coated in oregano which were also wrapped up in the wrap.
 Delicious.

 3. Jamaica